eike-fokken/grazer/README.md

 ### Installing all dependencies

 #### MacOS
+NOTE: There are no automatic checks anymore for macos.
+I assume that everything should run smoothly but I disabled the build tests on mac as I couldn't get them to work after the github runners switched to arm mac.
+The following hints were found when someone with a Mac was still contributing to grazer:

 On MacOS, the most convenient way to install all of Grazer's dependencies is by using [Homebrew](https://brew.sh/).
 After Homebrew is installed, entering